 The respondent is a 36 year old woman from Morocco.
 She recounts a violent pushback from Greece to Turkey that happened to her on January 2nd.
 She explained that she was caught, along with two others including a minor, on a highway in Greece, about 2km outside of Orestiada.
-It was just one Greek police officer in blue uniform who apprehended them at about midnight and he threatened them with a gun.
+She reported that it was just one Greek police officer in blue uniform who apprehended them at about midnight and he threatened them with a gun.

-The officers took everything the respondent and the two others had, including their money, phone and even medicine, even though the respondent disclosed to them that she has anemia.
-Though the respondent and the others asked for asylum, the officers refused, even to the minor.
+The respondent said that the officers took everything she and the two others had, including their money, phone and even medicine, even though the respondent disclosed to them that she has anaemia.
+The respondent reported that she and the others asked for asylum, but the officers refused – even to the minors.

-From the detention site, they were taken in a truck to the Evros/Meriç river, where the actual pushback occurred.
+From the detention site, they were taken in a truck to the Evros/Meriç river, where the actual pushback event occurred.
 40-50 people were put into a truck from the detention site and driven for around 20 minutes until they arrived.
 The respondent described the truck as closed, with no windows, so it was difficult to breathe.
-The truck resembled something that would be used to transport animals.
+She stated that the truck resembled something that would be used to transport animals.

-Three men working with the Greek officers spoke Syrian Arabic.
+Three men working with the Greek officers were reported to have spoken Syrian Arabic.
 They were wearing civilian clothes and balaclavas.
-These three Syrians boarded the truck with them and later on were the ones driving the boat.
+These three identified as Syrians boarded the truck with them and later on were the ones driving the boat.

-When the group arrived at the river, 10 officers wearing green camo uniforms and balaclavas were waiting with a plastic boat already prepared.
+When the group arrived at the river, the respondent reports encountering 10 officers wearing green camo uniforms and balaclavas.
+They were waiting with a plastic boat already prepared.
 The boat, however, was not inflated very well so the first group of people were taken across the river, the second was struggling already and the third group sank with the boat but managed to make it to the other side wading through the river.
 The water reached until their chest.

 The location of pushback was close to Kapikule, approximately 18km from Edirne.